What we do

 The Scaramouche Sailing Trust will work with the Academy to share these lessons with other schools and with national sailing bodies, like the Royal Yachting Association.

 We aim to help other schools make the most of opportunities for their students from sailing, and to help the sailing world become more diverse and inclusive for people from all social backgrounds.

 The Scaramouche Sailing Trust is still at an early stage of development.
 We operate without any paid employees.
 We welcome offers from volunteers.

 1. Raise funds for the Greig City Academy Sailing Programme.

 2. Establish the Scaramouche Sailing Trust as an independent charity.

-3. Explore ways of working with other state schools.
+3. Explore ways of supporting other state schools and sailing bodies